Alcohol and You: An Interactive Body (Text)

 The pancreas sends enzymes to the small intestine to metabolize food.
 Excessive alcohol use disrupts this process.
 It causes the pancreas to activate these enzymes prematurely and secrete them internally, rather than sending them to the small intestine.

 These enzymes are harmful to the pancreas.
-If you misuse alcohol over a long time, this continued process can cause inflammation, as well as swelling of tissues and blood vessels
+If you misuse alcohol over a long time, this continued process can cause inflammation in the pancreas that results in its swelling and pain (which may spread).

 This inflammation is called pancreatitis, and it prevents the pancreas from working properly.
 Pancreatitis can occur as a sudden attack, called acute pancreatitis.
 Acute pancreatitis can turn into a condition of constant inflammation of pancreas, which is known as chronic pancreatitis.
 Chronic pancreatitis is a risk factor for the development of pancreatic cancer and pancreatic diabetes.
 A heavy drinker may not be able to detect the buildup of pancreatic damage until the problems set off an attack.